osisoft/AVEVA-Adapter-Modbus-Docs/V1/OSIsoft Adapter for Modbus TCP overview/OSIsoft Adapter for Modbus TCP principles of operation.md

 # OSIsoft Adapter for Modbus TCP principles of operation

-This adapters's operations focus on data collection and streams creation.
+This adapters's operations focus on data collection and stream creation.

 ## Adapter configuration

-In order for the adapter to be ready for data collection, you need to configure the adapter by defining the following:
+For the Modbus TCP adapter to start data collection, configure the following:

 - Data source: Provide the data source from which the adapter should collect data.
 - Data selection: Perform selection of Modbus TCP items to which the adapter should subscribe for data.